A Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water

 Similarly, another study, published in 2010 in the Japanese biomedical journal Biocontrol Science, found that hospital towels, which are much more likely to be contaminated with dangerous microbes than towels at home, sometimes contain antibiotic-resistant bacteria called MRSA (methicillin-resistant S. aureus).
 These bacteria can then be spread between people if the towels are reused.
 MRSA can potentially cause very serious infections, but these bacteria are typically only found in hospitals.8 Although MRSA will not contribute to acne, it could cause a serious infection that is difficult to treat.

-A third study, published in 2013 in the American Journal of Infection Control, looked at bacteria found on towels in 10 hospitals in Arizona.
+A fourth study, published in 2013 in the American Journal of Infection Control, looked at bacteria found on towels in 10 hospitals in Arizona.
 The researchers found that even after washing the towels, most of the towels still contained some live bacteria or molds.
 The authors wrote, “In the 10 hospitals participating in this study, almost all (93%) sampled…towels contained viable microorganisms even after laundering.”9 The researchers identified many species of bacteria and mold on the towels.
 Several of these species can cause infections in the hospital setting, where people are most vulnerable, but outside the hospital, these bacteria and molds rarely present a problem.9

-The findings of these three studies suggest that, in a hospital, towels can spread bacteria and molds between people and are a potential source of infections.
-Therefore, sharing towels or reusing towels that have not been thoroughly washed is risky in a hospital setting.
-However, since people who live in the same household typically have the same microbes on their skin, sharing towels among family members at home is generally safe, if the towels are kept dry and washed regularly.
+The findings of these 5 studies suggest that, in a hospital, towels can spread bacteria and molds between people and are a potential source of infections.
+Therefore, sharing towels or reusing towels that have not been thoroughly washed is risky in a hospital setting.6-10 However, since people who live in the same household typically have the same microbes on their skin, sharing towels among family members at home is generally safe, if the towels are kept dry and washed regularly.

 Tip: Letting towels dry properly between uses by hanging them wide in a well-ventilated place can help prevent the growth of bacteria and molds.